 In the normal course of its operations, the Company enters into agreements with financial institutions to obtain secured and unsecured credit facilities.
-On April 7, 2022, Arch Capital and certain of its subsidiaries amended its existing credit agreement into a \$925.0 million facility (the "Credit Facility") with a syndication of lenders.
-The Credit Facility, as amended, consists of a \$425.0 million secured facility for letters of credit (the "Secured Facility") and a \$500.0 million unsecured facility for revolving loans and letters of credit (the "Unsecured Facility").
-Obligations of each borrower under the Secured Facility for letters of credit are secured by cash and eligible securities of such borrower held in collateral accounts.
-Commitments under the Credit Facility may be increased up to, but not exceeding, an aggregate of \$1.25 billion.
-Arch Capital has a one-time option to convert any or all outstanding revolving loans of Arch Capital and/or Arch-U.S. to term loans with the same terms as the revolving loans except that any prepayments may not be re-borrowed.
-Arch-U.S. guarantees the obligations of Arch Capital, and Arch Capital guarantees the obligations of Arch-U.S. Borrowings of revolving loans may be made at a variable rate based on Secured Overnight Financing Rate ("SOFR").
-Secured letters of credit are available for issuance on behalf of certain Arch Capital subsidiaries.
-At December 31, 2022, the Secured Facility had \$323.1 million of letters of credit outstanding and remaining capacity of \$101.9 million, and the Unsecured Facility had no outstanding revolving loans or letters of credit, with remaining capacity of \$500.0 million.
+On August 23, 2023, Arch Capital and certain of its subsidiaries amended the existing credit agreement (the "Credit Facility").
+The Credit Facility, as amended, consists of a \$425 million secured facility for letters of credit (the "Secured Facility") and a \$500 million unsecured facility for revolving loans and letters of credit (the "Unsecured Facility").
+At December 31, 2023, the Secured Facility had \$273 million of letters of credit outstanding and remaining capacity of \$152 million, and the Unsecured Facility had no outstanding revolving loans or letters of credit, with remaining capacity of \$500 million.

 The Credit Facility contains certain restrictive covenants customary for facilities of this type, including restrictions on indebtedness, consolidated tangible net worth, minimum shareholders' equity levels and minimum financial strength ratings.
-Arch Capital and its subsidiaries which are party to the agreement were in compliance with all covenants contained therein at December 31, 2022.
+Arch Capital and its subsidiaries which are party to the agreement were in compliance with all covenants contained therein at December 31, 2023.